35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### Ledbury estate

 *'Serious structural and fire safety issues'* had been found in (the) four tower blocks of Ledbury estate - Bromyard House, Skenfirth House, Sarnsfield House and Peterchurch House - according to the [officer report](https://moderngov.southwark.gov.uk/documents/s107169/Report%20The%20Ledbury%20Estate%20Commercial%20Way%20And%20Old%20Kent%20Road.pdf) that secured planning permission for their demolition, in June 2022.

+All four blocks are to be demolished, losing 224 homes, and 340 new homes built in their place.
+209 of the demolished homes are council homes, to be replaced by 260 new council homes (social rent), an increase of 51 homes.

+The

+The redevelopment is on two sites

+Ballot

 .......to be added